 - ensuring senior leaders have developed the required policies and procedures and the academy is operating effectively according to those policies;

-- acting as a link governor on a specific issue, making relevant enquiries of the relevant staff, and reporting to the governing body on the progress on the relevant academy priority;
+- acting as a link local advisor on a specific issue, making relevant enquiries of the relevant staff, and reporting to the governing body on the progress on the relevant academy priority;

 - listening to and reporting to the school’s stakeholders: pupils, parents, staff, and the wider community.

-3. The governing body should ensure the academy staff have the resources and support they require to do their jobs well, including the necessary expertise on business management, external advice where necessary, effective appraisal and CPD (Continuing Professional Development), and suitable premises, and that the way in which those resources are used has impact.
+3. The local advisory board should ensure the academy staff have the resources and support they require to do their jobs well, including the necessary expertise on business management, external advice where necessary, effective appraisal and CPD (Continuing Professional Development), and suitable premises, and that the way in which those resources are used has impact.